ghoshnirmalya/linkedin-clone-react-frontend/readme.md

 - [React](https://facebook.github.io/react/) - A JavaScript library for building user interfaces
 - [Redux](https://redux.js.org/) - Redux is a predictable state container for JavaScript apps
-- [React Router](https://reacttraining.com/react-router/) - React Router is a collection of navigational components that compose declaratively with your application.
+- [React Router](https://reacttraining.com/react-router/) - React Router is a collection of navigational components that compose declaratively with your application
-- [Create React App](https://github.com/facebookincubator/create-react-app/) - Create React apps with no build configuration.
+- [Create React App](https://github.com/facebookincubator/create-react-app/) - Create React apps with no build configuration
 - [Docker](https://www.docker.com/) - Used to containerize the app
 - [Screely](https://www.screely.com/) - Instantly turn your screenshot into a beautiful design mockup